 - Conducted research by independent evaluators and a team from the UCLA School of Public Health and found that our retreat programs were life-changing and transformative;

-- Collaborated with leading national agencies and Georgetown University to create a replicable, trauma-informed treatment model;
+- Collaborated with leading California agencies and Georgetown University to create a replicable, trauma-informed treatment model;

-- Produced the groundbreaking NO MORE PSA campaign, featuring celebrities, athletes, executives, advocates and public officials proclaiming our commitment to end domestic violence and sexual assault.
+- Produced the groundbreaking NO MORE and Enough PSA campaigns, featuring celebrities, athletes, executives, advocates and public officials proclaiming our commitment to end domestic violence and sexual assault.